sameer-goel/aws-machine-learning/DataPrepration.md

 **********************************************************************************************

-Now we have polished our dataset but we still need to shortlist most relevent features for our ML Model

-## Some commong techniques are:

-1. Categorical Encoding - Converting categorical values into numerics, using one-hot encoding.
-2. Feature Engineering - Select most relevent features for ML Model.
-3. Handling Missing Values - Removing missing or duplicate data. nan.() , df.duplicated()
+Now we have Cleaned our dataset, clean data is good to read by human but machine models might have to encode those values.

-### 1. Categorical Encoding
+## Categorical Encoding

 #### Ordinal Values